CSBSJU/CSCI-160/HOWTO.md

 ### Accessing an assignment

-1. Goto to the link for the assignment provided to you by your instructor.
+1. Go to the link for the assignment provided to you by your instructor.
 1. [**Clone**][ref-clone] the repository to your computer.

 ### Working on an assignment